-While many parts of Key West have seen modern changes, Schooner Wharf maintains that "old Key West" atmosphere--from the salvage wreckage to the interesting characters that linger around the waterfront.
-First-timers to the restaurant should dive right in and try the fresh mahi mahi or snapper melt with a house mango sauce topped with sauteed onions and mushrooms.
-Settle in to the open-air bar and listen to the daily live music, while you people watch.
+While many parts of Key West have seen modern changes, Schooner Wharf maintains that "old Key West" atmosphere--from the salvaged wreckage to the interesting characters that linger around the waterfront.
+First-timers to the restaurant should dive right in and try the fresh mahi-mahi or snapper melt with a house mango sauce topped with sauteed onions and mushrooms.
+Settle into the open-air bar and listen to the daily live music, while you people watch.
 Animal lovers can bring their dogs--or their parrots--to hang out.
 Specialty drinks such as Schooner Lemonade, Rumrunners and Mango Daiquiris are featured during the bar's three happy hours.
 Keep an eye on their calendar of events!
 Schooner Wharf has theme-night events throughout the year.

 The historic seaport offers the quintessential Key West experience: boats bobbing at the docks, fishing and diving boats heading in for the day, and schooners setting out to catch the sun slowly slipping across the sky.
 The upscale Commodore restaurant has a menu that features both fresh seafood and select cuts of beef.
 Start off with the crab and avocado cocktail before moving on to the pan-seared grouper with lobster cream sauce.
 The surf-and-turf is a classic, and the prime rib is a favorite with the regulars.
 Their Belgium chocolate mousse swirled with raspberry is the perfect ending for any meal.
 The extensive wine list makes it easy to pair a glass with your entree or opt for one of their specialty martinis.